 VII.
 RETENTION OF CONDUCT RECORDS

-C. After a student has earned 90 academic credits and achieved senior standing, he or she may request, through a written petition, to have his or her conduct file(s) expunged by the Dean of Student Life for good cause.
+Only students with a violation occurring prior to the 2016-2017 academic year, who have earned 90 academic credits and achieved senior standing may request, through a written petition, to have their conduct record expunged by the Dean of Students for good cause.
 Factors to be considered in review of such petitions shall include:

 1. The present demeanor of the student.